File System Paths

 B is Relative

 We can retrieve the current path that relative paths are based on using the current_path() method.
-Its default value depends on our settings, but we can pass a new path to that function.
-This sets a new current path, that our relative paths will be based upon:
+Its default value depends on our settings, but we can pass a new path to that function to set a new current path for our relative paths:

 #include <filesystem>